Skip to main content

 A successful strategy relies on ongoing data collection and automation.
 Systems should measure flow rates and temperatures and trigger alarms for parameter deviations.
 To optimize feeding loops, regularly track:

-• Electrical Conductivity (EC): Measures the total soluble salt (nutrient) content.
+• Electrical Conductivity (EC): Measures total soluble salt (nutrient) content.
+Monitor both input solution and runoff EC to understand substrate salt accumulation.

-• pH Levels: Monitoring both the input solution and the media pH ensures nutrients remain bioavailable.
+• pH Levels: Monitor both input solution and substrate pH to ensure nutrients remain bioavailable. pH drift is one of the most common causes of nutrient lockout.

-• Substrate Moisture and Runoff: Analyzing runoff offers insight into the root environment.
-Commercial systems should have automated collection and removal of runoff to prevent standing water.
+• Substrate Moisture and Runoff: Analyzing runoff provides insight into root-zone conditions.
+Commercial systems should automate runoff collection and removal to prevent standing water.

 Grower Q&A: Advanced Cultivation Techniques